Developing an IT strategy [Part 2] – getting it started and getting it right

 • What is the support request process like and what escalation system is in place?
 Is this ‘resource hungry’ or efficient?

-• What systems or processes are in place for security or disaster recovery?
+• What systems or processes are in place for cybersecurity and disaster recovery?
+Are we compliant with current privacy regulations?

 • Are staff using only basic features of our software or not using it all?
-What training can be provided?
+What training can be provided to improve productivity?

-• Are our IT use policies up to date?
+• Are our IT use policies up to date with current threats and working practices?

 • What do the IT financials look like?
-Provide a deeper look into your IT costs than the numbers sitting in your business plan.
+Provide a deeper look into your IT costs than the numbers sitting in your business plan, including subscription services and cloud costs.

 Up next